techies23/Inactive-Logout/readme.txt

 == Frequently Asked Questions ==

+= Stable version of 1.5.1 =

+If you are getting activation errors when activating the plugin from 1.6.0.
+Then temporarily you can use the stable 1.5.1 version.
+Download it from [here](https://deepenbajracharya.com.np/plugins/inactive-logout.1.5.1.zip "Plugin version 1.5.").

 = Plugin Conflicts =

 Slim Stat Analytics: Users using "Slimstat Analytics" plugin version upto 4.6.2 might find conflict issue with colorpicker javascript library.
 This conflict was identified by [psn](https://wordpress.org/support/users/psn/ "PSN") and has been fixed in later versions of slim stat analytics.